 Once your FINRA lawyer has the opportunity to review your case, you’ll have a better idea of how much you’ll be seeking in your FINRA arbitration claim.

 If you have made the decision to move forward with a FINRA arbitration claim, chances are you want to know what you can expect from the entire process.
 FIrst, you need to file your complaint, known as a statement of claim.
 This will include information regarding your investment losses, the various ways your broker’s misconduct caused the loss, and other pertinent details surrounding the dispute.

 From there, after FINRA has had a chance to review the claim, you’ll be given a case number and a hearing date.
 Depending on how much money you lost and a number of other factors, you could have your case heard by one arbitrator or as many as three arbitrators who can impartially review the case.

 During your hearing, you will have the opportunity to present your case and have both fact witnesses and expert witnesses testify on your behalf, as will the respondent.
 Once both parties have presented their case, the arbitrators will retire to deliberate and make a decision.

 The entire FINRA arbitration process is typically much quicker than having to go to court, but it can still take as long as 18 months to conclude.
 Once a decision has been made by the arbitrators, neither you nor the other party can contest or appeal the decision, as it is final and binding.

 Contact an Investment Loss Attorney

-If you have endured considerable losses on the stock market or through other investments and you aren’t sure where to turn to for help, reach out to an experienced investment loss lawyer at Wolper Law Firm for assistance in filing a FINRA arbitration claim.
+If you have endured considerable losses on the stock market or through other investments and you aren’t sure where to turn to for help, reach out to an experienced investment loss lawyer at Wolper Law Firm, P.A. for assistance in filing a FINRA arbitration claim.